gazpachu/joanmira/pages/blog/2016-08-17---how-to-set-up-a-react-es6-app-for-production-on-ubuntu/index.md

 ---
 title: How to set up a Node.js (React ES6) app for production on Ubuntu with Nginx and basic auth
-description: A few light notes on devops and infrastructure for light and small projects
+description: A few notes on devops and infrastructure for light and small projects
 cover: images/ubuntu-react-nodejs.jpg
 template: post
 category: work